Conference Menu

 Surface science plays a vital role in tackling many of today’s societal challenges.
 Advances in this field are deepening our fundamental understanding of surfaces and interfaces, enabling a wide range of practical applications.
 These include developing more sustainable methods for protecting materials from corrosion, improving energy technologies such as electrocatalysis and batteries, and creating better ways to detect pathogens—among many other innovations.
 Contributions from a diverse group of researchers and across a broad range of topics are strongly encouraged.

-Chemistry and Physics of Low-Dimensional Materials (SS/MT)
+Chemistry and Physics of Low-Dimensional Materials (SS)

 Organizers